dansmyers/ComputerOrganizationAndArchitecture/Notes/02b-Naming-of-Parts.md

 interaction with memory and I/O devices.

 When we speak of "computer architecture," we're usually referring to the design of the CPU.
 For example:
-  - What instructions does it implement?
+  - What basic instructions can it execute?
   - How are those instructions implemented as physical hardware?
   - What performance-enhancing features does it support?